 No: Replace the AirPort card.
-Refer to the Take Apart section for AirPort Card.
+Refer to the Take Apart - Logic board procedure for replacement instructions.
 If the issue persists after replacing the AirPort card, replace the logic board.

-6- Now that we know the iMac recognizes the AirPort card, check the antennas.
-If the antennas are not plugged in all the way, you may have very short AirPort range.
+6- Now that we know the iMac recognizes the AirPort card, check the antenna.
+If the antenna is not plugged in all the way, you may have very short AirPort range.

-7- Remove the access door, front bezel, lower EMI shield, and the two AirPort card mounting screws .
+7- Remove the access door, front bezel, lower EMI shield, and right speaker, and the two AirPort card mounting screws.
 Disconnect the card, turn it over and reconnect the antenna cable connectors to the card.
-Make sure the antenna leads are firmly seated.
-Replace the card and other components and retest.
+Make sure the antenna lead is firmly seated.
+Replace the card and other components and re-test.

-8- If the antenna leads are plugged in properly and the AirPort card is recognized but the problem persists, there are a number of other things that could cause issues with wireless networking.
+8- If the antenna lead is plugged in properly and the AirPort card is recognized but the problem persists, there are a number of other things that could cause issues with wireless networking.
 Refer to Knowledge Base document 106858 for more networking information.

 9- Replace the AirPort card.
-Refer to Take Apart/Airport Card.
+Refer to Take Apart/Logic Board.

-10- Replace the AirPort antennas.
-Refer to Take Apart/AirPort Antennas.
+10- Replace the AirPort antenna.
+Refer to Take Apart/AirPort Antenna.